 The origin of this festival dates back to the competitions held by fish sellers to be the first to arrive at the market.
 This competition is one of the oldest in the whole of Europe and was declared a National Tourist Interest Festival in 1986 and the its international counterpart in 1997.

 The Sanlúcar Horse Races are held in August each year on the local beach.
 They are split into two parts, each one lasting three days.
 The dates are also decided by the tides, since being a natural horse race, it has to coincide with low tide.

 - The dates adhere to the tidal calendar, since the races have to be organised with a good low tide so that they can compete with enough shore.

 - In 2015, the Sanlúcar races celebrated their 170th anniversary.
 Yet they are still not Heritage Festivals, despite their transcendent nature.

 - The festivals of the local patron saint coincide with the races, taking place with parades, floats and flower carpets in the streets of the historic centre.

 Where to stay

 The better to stay than Fuerte Hoteles.
-The chain has the Hotel Fuerte Conil-Costa Luz, located opposite one of the most beautiful beaches in Spain, Fontanilla beach which is a mere 10 minutes by foot from the centre of Conil de la Frontera.
+The chain has the Hotel Fuerte Conil-Resort, located opposite one of the most beautiful beaches in Spain, Fontanilla beach which is a mere 10 minutes by foot from the centre of Conil de la Frontera.
 This is an exclusive Andalusian style hotel with almost 25,000 m2 of gardens, where workshops, visits and bicycle routes are organised as far as the Roche coves, including other activities.